Frost Buildup in Refrigerators and Freezers: Causes, Effects, and Prevention

 Key Takeaways

-• Signs of frost buildup include ice on the walls or shelves, difficulty closing the door, and unusual noises.
+- Signs include ice accumulation on walls or shelves, difficulty closing doors, and unusual noises.

 Understanding Frost Buildup: Causes and Effects